inter-ops/WKTypeScript/Example/README.md

 Ah!
 This enum screams high-maintenance!
 Don't worry...

 Each case, as well as their corresponding values, are automatically generated from functions in the TypeScript file.
-If you plan on using WKTypeScript as intended, you shouldn't have to touch this file ever.
+If you plan on using WKTypeScript as intended, you shouldn't have to ever touch this file.

 The enumerated implementation, however, allows for us to make type-safe calls to raw TypeScript/JavaScript functions in native Swift.